 I’ve discovered that the decorative cathedrals of medieval England are a match for the breathtaking frescoes of Italian abbeys.
 The light falling on the imaginative patterns of brickwork differ depending on the season and time of day, and has often stopped me in my tracks.

 Whitby Abbey, a 7th-century Christian monastery and later a Benedictine abbey, sits high on the East cliff overlooking the North Sea.
-The setting is a wild and dramatic landscape and no wonder Bram Stoker was inspired to write his Gothic novel, Dracula, here.
+The setting is a wild and dramatic landscape and no wonder the Abbey inspired Bram Stoker to write his Gothic novel, Dracula, here.

 Even when the buildings are in a state of ruin they still exert strong influences.
 The views from high up in the towers are jaw dropping.
 The soaring spires that can be seen for miles around speak volumes about their design and purpose.
 Today they remind us that elevated architecture was around long before modern high rise hotels.
 The sheer magnitude of the beauty, the skills and artistry in past times challenges the mind and emotions and remains long after you have departed.

 At Winchester Cathedral recently mortuary chests have been analysed and radiocarbon-dated and it is believed one contains the bones of Queen Emma, married to kings of England, Ethelred and the conquering Danish Cnut.
-The latter was said to be a love match.
-Born in 980 Emma was a key political figure in her own right also mother to two kings, King Harthacnut (reigned 1040-1042) and Edward the Confessor (reigned 1042-1066).
+The latter union was said to be a love match.
+Born in 980, Emma was a key political figure in her own right nd mother to two kings, King Harthacnut (reigned 1040-1042) and Edward the Confessor (reigned 1042-1066).

 Santa Maria delle Grazie, Varallo (below) was built between 1486 and 1493 and features Gaudenzio Ferrari’s wall.
 A rich fresco decoration covering one whole wall it is a breathtaking work of art.
 It’s considered a masterpieces in the Renaissance painting in Piedmont and Lombardy.
 The Life and Passion of Jesus Christ told in the gospels, is recounted here in the 20-frame storybook.